flyingcircusio/doc/src/reference/security/data-protection.md

 SSH logins must be performed using SSH keys.
 Password authentication is not allowed and prevented by the system configuration.
 Successful SSH logins to machines are logged, unsuccessful SSH login attempts are not [^log-unsuccessful-attempts].
 Excessive unsuccessful SSH login attempts automatically cause a blocking via firewall rules.

+Passwords for physical machines granting access to root accounts and IPMI controllers are stored as copies in a strongly encrypted password manager.

 (access-control)=